Keeping your Google Analytics data clean

 When you report website metrics out of Google Analytics to a marketing committee or general manager at your firm how much confidence do you have in the data?
 Did you really experience a big lift in Users last month or was this based on bad data?

-Here are seven things we do to keep your lawfirm or accountancy firm’s website analytics data clean, in order of importance.
+Here are seven things we do to keep your lawfirm or accountancy firm’s website Google Analytics 4 data clean, in order of importance.

 1. Exclude internal staff from your website analytics